bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image007.png?raw=true"
-   alt="W3C Cheat Sheet snapshot image" width="65%" />
+   alt="W3C Cheat Sheet snapshot image." width="65%" />
 </p>
 Its main feature is a lookup search box, where one can start typing a keyword and get a list of matching properties/elements/attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.